r-lib/styler/CONTRIBUTING.md

   documentation, testthat for unit testing, pkgdown for html documentation.
 * Continuous integration is done with the tic (tasks integrating continuously) package.
-* A key development principle of styler is to separate infrastructure from style guide.
+* A key development principle of {styler} is to separate infrastructure from style guide.
 Hence, whenever possible, transformer functions should be adapted, not the infrastructure should be changed for a specific style guide.
-* styler was created in 2017 by Kirill Müller, then turned from a proof-of-concept into a ready-for-production tool as part of GSOC 2017 with Kirill Müller and Yihui Xie as mentors and Lorenz Walthert as student.
+* {styler} was created in 2017 by Kirill Müller, then turned from a proof-of-concept into a ready-for-production tool as part of GSOC 2017 with Kirill Müller and Yihui Xie as mentors and Lorenz Walthert as student.